terry-xiaoyu/my-sql-plugin-emqx-4.4/README.md

 # emqx-sql-plugin-demo

-This is a demo plugin project for EMQX version 4.3.x and 4.4.x
+This is a demo plugin project for EMQX 4.4.24 to add customized SQL functions to rule engine.

 ## How to use